 She joined the Voluntary Aid Detachment (VAD) in 1909 and when war broke out was chosen to lead the first unit sent to France.
 She was made Commander-in-Chief in 1916.
 Gertrude Bell was another famous name to feature on this first list, awarded a CBE for her special war work in the East and valuable service to the Red Cross.
 Louisa Garrett Anderson and Flora Murray were also awarded CBEs as was Lady Priscilla Norman, who had spent the early years of the war running a hospital in Wimereux, France.
 Six days after the announcement Priscilla’s brother, Francis McLaren, who had married one of Gertrude Jekyll‘s nieces, Barbara, was killed in a flying accident.

-There was OBEs for Lena Ashwell and Ethel Wood, who had been the Honorary Organiser of the London War Pensions Committee and would soon make her mark in the world of advertising, and an MBE for Laura Annie Willson.
+There were OBEs for Lena Ashwell and Ethel Wood, who had been the Honorary Organiser of the London War Pensions Committee and would soon make her mark in the world of advertising, and an MBE for Laura Annie Willson.

 Also announced at the same time were 53 Medals of the Order of the British Empire, awarded ‘for services of special merit rendered..by men and women in manual and other work done for the war’.
 Recognising acts of great courage, self-sacrifice, initiative or perseverance, eleven of those honoured were women, often as a result of their work in the munitions factories.
 Three of them, Dolly Vickers, Lily Smith and Annie Ross, had suffered serious injuries to their hands.
 Others had put out fires or dealt with suspicious intruders.